 Since 2009-2010 academic year, CSU theses have been submitted in digital format and can be found online in full-text at the Chancellor's Office project site: Scholarworks.

 Some theses also include media, such as slides or videotape.
-In OneSearch, these are marked "1 South LMC Theses."
-Ask for them at the counter in the Library Media Center.
+In OneSearch, these are marked "1 North User Services."
+Ask for them at the first floor service desk.